LEO Fact Sheet

 Telephone: (315) 443-2666

-You will be assigned a locker in the College of Law when you arrive for LEO Opening Day.
-This will be your locker assignment for the LEO Program and the 2013-2014 academic year.
+You will be assigned a locker on the first day of Orientation on Monday, August 18th.
 Plan to bring a combination lock for your locker.